cmehrshad/cmehrshad.github.io/content/authors/admin/_index.md

     date_start: 2022-09-01
     date_end: 2023-04-30
     summary: |2-
-      At Qualcomm, developed machine learning models and diagnostic tools to improve WLAN performance and reliability.
-Created an ensemble ML solution (ExtraTreesClassifier) to predict and mitigate decoupling noise in client devices, and built a 11ax Power Analyzer from scratch to visualize and interpret WLAN power states with hardware-level precision, significantly enhancing energy diagnostics.
+      Developed machine learning models and diagnostic tools to improve WLAN performance and reliability.
+Created an ensemble ML solution to predict and mitigate decoupling noise in client devices, and built a 11ax Power Analyzer from scratch to visualize and interpret WLAN power states with hardware-level precision, significantly enhancing energy diagnostics.

   - position: Graduate Research Assistant
     company_name: Northeastern University